monshri/mcp-context-forge/plugins/external/opa/README.md

 In the `run_server.sh` file, the opa server will run as a background service in the container with the rego policy file.

 ### OPA Plugin
 The OPA plugin runs as an external plugin with pre/post tool invocations.
 So everytime, a tool invocation is made, and if OPAPluginFilter has been defined in config.yaml file, the tool invocation will pass through this OPA Plugin.

 ## Installation

-1. Copy .env.example .env
+1. In the folder `external/opa`, copy .env.example .env
-2. Enable plugins in `.env` using `PLUGINS_ENABLED=true`
-3. Add the plugin configuration to `plugins/config.yaml`:
+2. Add the plugin configuration to `plugins/external/opa/resources/plugins/config.yaml`:

 ```yaml
 plugins: